Prairie Grove Once Again Searching For New Public Works Director

 Hudson said Fry has worked about 40 hours off and on since he was hired in March and was to start full-time with the city April 22.

-Fry hand-delivered a letter of resignation on Tuesday to City Hall.
+Fry hand-delivered a letter of resignation last week to City Hall.
 Hudson said he was not there at the time and did not have a chance to talk with Fry.

 In the letter, Fry thanked Hudson for the opportunity to work for the city of Prairie Grove.